lokeshwaran26/100-coding-problems/README.md

 5. Permutations in which n people can occupy r seats in a classroom
 6. Maximum number of handshakes
 7. Addtion of two factors

+#### Day - 05/03/2024

+1. Replace all 0’s with 1 in a given integer
+2. Can a number be expressed as a sum of two prime numbers
+3. Count possible decoding of a given digit sequence